RafaelPinto/force_2020_lith/README.md

 # 2020 FORCE Machine Learning competition: Lithology prediction
 The purpose of this competition was first to release high quality well log data for use in research, and second to gather models that predict lithology based on well log measurements.
-It ran from August to November 2020.
+It ran from August to October 2020.

 # Context